MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-07-create-an-event-and-invite-others.md

 1. Select **Create event** at the top right.
 This takes you to the **Create Mesh Event** page.

-> [!TIP]
-> On this page, you can learn about a setting by moving the cursor over the icon to the left of the setting.
+    **TIP**: On this page, you can learn about a setting by moving the cursor over the icon to the left of the setting.

     ![___](../../../media/sample-mesh-101/521-mouse-rollover-tip.png)